 - Mike O'Connor | College of Arts & Sciences

 - Michael Riese | Nebraska Extension

 This year's board meetings will occur on the first and third Tuesdays of every month.

-- First Tuesday of the month: East Campus Union, 10 a.m.
+- First Tuesday of the month: Nebraska East Union, 10 a.m.

 The WDN Shared Governance Board will promote and administer the UNLedu Web Framework and its associated Style Book.
 The board will be a 9-person committee: 6 seats, 2-year terms, to be nominated and elected by Web Developer Network members; and 3 seats appointed by Director of Internet and Interactive Media.

 Board membership begins January 1 and will be communicated to WDN at January WDN meeting.